sh0uty/kali-i3gaps-compton/README.md

 ```

 > To add wallpapers, move the files in ~/.wallpaper folder.
-> If youre username is not kali you might have to change that in the ~/.fehbg file.
+> If your username is not kali you might have to change that in the ~/.fehbg file.